Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enemies.md

 }
 ```

-## Enemies currently in game
+## Some enemies currently in game

 ### Bug Enemy

 ![bug-enemy.gif](../../../assets/images/bug-enemy.gif)
+###### image shown is the original bug, now DarkBug

 This enemy is defined by the `BugEnemy` class.
 I tried to replicate a typical goomba's movement patterns from Mario.
 Essentially,
 the bug enemy will continually walk forward.
 If it hits a wall, it will turn around.
 If it walks off the edge of a cliff, it will
 fall down until it touches the ground again before it starts walking forward again.

+Two other enemies share an image file with this one: DarkBug, a faster and creepier version, and ArmorBug, a more dangerous version.
+While BugEnemy and DarkBug can be stomped on, ArmorBug cannot, so keep that in mind when implementing them.

-The image file for the bug enemy is `BugEnemy.png`.
+The image file for the bug enemy and it's children is `BugEnemy.png`.

 ### Dinosaur Enemy